toyinbo0903/toyinbo0903.github.io/index.md

 GROUP BY product;
 ```

-**NPS By Customer Segment**: Calculate NPS for different customer segments, to understand the customer experience across different segments.
+3. **NPS By Customer Segment**: Calculate NPS for different customer segments, to understand the customer experience across different segments.<br><br>

 ```sql